Emory Dance alumni answer questions generated by current Emory dancers, capturing how their own body knowledge has evolved since Emory.

 Julio Medina, '13

 After graduating from Emory, I decided not to take a gap year before attending graduate school.
 I was accepted into UCLA’s MFA program through their Department of World Arts and Cultures/Dance.
-I was their first student ever admitted straight out of their undergraduate Jeducation.
+I was their first student ever admitted straight out of their undergraduate education.
 As a first-generation Mexican-American, I hope to inspire future students, as the marvelous professors at Emory inspired me.
-I currently work as a choreographer in David Roussey’s Dance Collective, and I am an Assistant Professor of Dance at California State University, Long Beach.
+I have danced with David Rousseve/REALITY, and was a Assistant Professor of Dance at California State University, Long Beach before joining the Emory Dance faculty in 2019 as Assistant Professor of Dance.

 Liz Saluke, '08